jeanslack/Videomass/download_installation.md

     `$ sudo apt install python3-videomass`

 ### AppImage
-There is also a Videomass AppImage package, which supports some Linux flavors.
+There is also a Videomass AppImage package, which supports some Linux flavors only for x86_64 (64-bit) architectures.
 Visit the latest Videomass releases at [SourceForge](https://sourceforge.net/projects/videomass2/files/) page for more details.
+for some functional limitations see [Known Problems](https://jeanslack.github.io/Videomass/known_problems.html)

 ### Windows and MacOS installers
-In addition, installers for Windows and MacOS are available at the top of this page (for some functional limitations see [Known Problems](https://jeanslack.github.io/Videomass/known_problems.html)).
+In addition, installers for Windows and MacOS are available at the top of this page.
 They are only available for x86_64 (64-bit) architectures.
 Both installers contain everything you need to be used in standalone mode, without the need for anything else.
+for some functional limitations see [Known Problems](https://jeanslack.github.io/Videomass/known_problems.html).

 Minimum requirements are:
 - MacOS **Sierra**, **High Sierra** and **Mojave** (64-bit only)